 Speaking of technology, I sometimes use an electric bike to get around.
 It allows me to cover more locations in one outing.
 Maybe this is counter-productive, I don’t know.
 Perhaps?

-Maybe there’s something about dying in how I interpret scenes with my camera?
+Maybe there’s something grim about my photography.

 I might be nursing a deep psychological desire to be allowed peace of mind and time for introspection right before the end of a life lived well?